cyberbotics/webots-doc/automobile/sumo-interface.md

 for creating a vehicle not controlled by SUMO but with a regular controller in Webots and then close the loop with SUMO.

+### SumoInterface PROTO

+Instead of adding a `Supervisor` node and assigning the `sumo_supervisor` controller to it, you can simply add the `SumoInterface` which provide a simpler interface to change the argument of the controller and does not require you to copy the `sumo_supervisor` controller in the `controllers` directory of your project.